Fall Semesters Westmont's Global Health Uganda

 Students will grow in their understanding of public health and interventional health by learning from and observing Ugandan professionals working in various health-related fields.
 Each student will have the option to focus in geriatric, pediatric, maternal/child, pharmaceutical, herbal medicine, or community health education internships.
 As students engage in their internships and are mentored by Ugandan and American faculty, they will gain valuable insight into the expanding field of global health and grow in cross-cultural awareness, developing competencies that will help them work effectively with diverse populations around the world.

-This program is a partnership program between Westmont College and the Council for Christian Colleges and Universities.
+This program is a partnership program between Westmont College and the Uganda Studies Program.
 Global Health Semester, embedded in the local Ugandan context, allows students an opportunity to regularly participate and become part of the Ugandan community through attending worship and prayer services, volunteering in the local community organization, participating in a community-based health internship, and living with a Ugandan family or collegiate peers at Uganda Christian University in Mukono, 15 miles outside of Kampala.

 Since 80% of the population lives in rural settings in Uganda, you will visit healthcare initiatives implementing education, counseling, and clinical care alongside community healthcare workers, volunteers, and others mobilized for improved health and livelihoods in the countryside of Uganda.

 The largest state-owned hospital in Uganda, built in 1962, with around 1,500 beds.

 Multi-sector clinics: Child-Family Health International Programs in Nutrition, Food Security, and Sustainable Agriculture.

 The program also exposes students to a week-long learning excursion to Rwanda and a rural homestay in the beautiful Kapchora and Sipi Falls region.

 On Westmont Campus Spring Semester before departure in the fall.